Mahmoud-Hijjeh/flash_card_app-django/README.md

 - The back-end of the application is built using Django (Python Framework)

 ## Frontend
-- The frontend of the application is built using the Bulma CSS framework for styling and HTML for the structure.
+- The frontend of the application is built using simple CSS for styling and HTML for the structure.
 - The dynamic content is generated using Django template code.
--

 ## Usage

 To use this flashcard app, follow these steps:

-1. Clone the repository to your local machine.
+1. Clone the repository to your local machine: `git clone https://github.com/Mahmoud-Hijjeh/flash_card_app_django.git`
 2. Install the required packages with `pip install -r requirements.txt`.
+3.Change into the directory: `cd flash_card_app`
+4.Create a virtual environment: `python3 -m venv venv` 5.Activate the virtual environment: `source venv/bin/activate` 6.Apply migrations: `python manage.py migrate`
-3. Run the development server with `python manage.py runserver`.
+7. Run the development server with `python manage.py runserver`.
-4. In your web browser, go to `http://127.0.0.1:8000/` to access the app.
+8. In your web browser, go to `http://127.0.0.1:8000/` to access the app.
-5. Create new flashcards, organize them with tags, and test your memory with the Leitner system.
+9. Create new flashcards, organize them with tags, and test your memory with the Leitner system.

 ## Notes